BIOS3010/Module-3-pairwise-alignment/README.md

     score_left = matrix[i][j-1]
     score_above = ...
     score_diagonal = ...
-    if a[i-1] == b[j-1]: # This is a match, add match score to score_diagonal
+    if a[i-1] == b[j-1]: # A match between elements in the sequences
       score_diagonal += ...
-    else: # This is a mismatch, add mismatch score to score_diagonal score_diagonal += ...
+    else: # A mismatch between the elements score_diagonal += ...

     # Always add gap penalty to scores from left or above:
     score_left += ...
     score_above += ...

-    # Find the highest score and insert that score to the matrix
+    # Find the highest score and insert that score to the matrix:
     score = max(...)
     matrix[i][j] = score